nf-core/airrflow/docs/usage.md

 #### R1 read contains V primer (and UMI barcode)

 The `--umi_position` parameter needs to be set to R1 (if UMIs are used), and `--cprimer_position` to `R2`.
-If there are extra bases before the UMI barcode, specify the number of bases with the `--umi_start` parameter (default zero).
 If there are extra bases between the UMI barcode and V primer, specify the number of bases with the `--vprimer_start` parameter (default zero).

 ![nf-core/bcellmagic](images/Primers_R1_UMI_V.png)